 Value for money

-Want the cheapest car?
-Peugeot will supply it for you, at £8,245 to the Up’s £8,635.
+The cheapest 108 is £8,245 to the Up’s £8,635.
 From there, it’s down to personal preference as realistically it’s a close-run thing.
 VW promises the strong residuals, Peugeot higher equipment levels.
 Peugeot has the better economy, by a tad, but the Up falls into lower insurance groups.
 The two trade places for value in several key areas.

 But if you get your kicks from personalisation, the Peugeot will grab you a lot faster than the Up.
 Between cool colours, graphics packages, snazzy seat trim and that folding fabric roof option (£850, from Active models upward) it just feels a little better-equipped than the Up.